oTree-org/otree-core/docs/prerequisites.rst

 Prerequisites
 *************

-Before getting started with pTree, you need the following.

 Command line
 ============
-You need a basic understanding of what a command prompt is and how to use it.
+You need a basic understanding of your operating system's command prompt.
-You should know basic comamnds like ``ls``, ``cd``, and ``mv``.
+You should know common commands like ``ls``, ``cd``, and ``mv``, and how to launch a program by entering its name at the command prompt.

 Windows
 -------